songyy0415/epsilon/poincare/doc/tree.md

 The only role of the template machinery in k_tree.h is to set-up these type aliases where `KAdd(a, b)` expands to `KTree<Type::Add, 2, blocks of the type of a..., blocks of the type of b...>()`.

-As a consequence, you cannot build an array of different KTrees or declare a function that takes a KTree.
+As a consequence, you cannot build an array of different KTrees or declare a function that takes a `KTree`.
 However you can define a template that only accept KTrees using the concept that gathers them all like this:

 ```cpp